-Even the dumb animals know their appointed times, but man who could understand does not even stop to consider the LORD.
+Even animals know their appointed times, but man who has the gift of common sense does not even stop to consider the LORD.
 An animal follows the instincts God has given him.
 Even though all of this happened to these people of God, they never once considered that they brought it on themselves with their sins.

-Verses 8-9: Judah’s “wise men “show the shallowness of their misdirected “wisdom” by rejecting their basic commitment to “the word of the Lord (compare 9:12-14 with Psalms 119:9-16, 89:112; Prov.
+Verses 8-9: Judah’s “wise men” show the shallowness of their misdirected “wisdom” by rejecting their basic commitment to “the word of the LORD” (compare 9:12-14 with Psalms 119:9-16, 89:112; Prov.
 1:7; 15:33).
-The office held by the “scribes “was an old one by Jeremiah’s day.
+The office held by the “scribes” was an old one by Jeremiah’s day.
 It must have existed early in Israel, but seems to be little noted as a particular profession before the time of Hezekiah (2 Kings 18:18; compare Prov.
 25:1).
-In Judah scribes appear to have been organized into distinct families or guilds (1 Chron.
-2:55), and were certainly active by Jeremiah’s time (2 Chron.
+In Judah, scribes appear to have been organized into distinct families or guilds (1 Chron.
+2:55), and were certainly active in Jeremiah’s time (2 Chron.
 34:13).
 Unfortunately, the mere handling of God’s Word is no guarantee of spiritual fidelity.
 The Word must master its readers and become part of their lives.
-In New Testament times, the scribes were condemned by Jesus for partaking of a corrupt society (compare Matt.
+In the New Testament times, the scribes were condemned by Jesus for partaking of a corrupt society (compare Matt.
 23:13-36).